Thursday, November 25, 2010

 * If your 'skin' doesn't 'fit' you like it did

-first married, ban yourself
+when you were first married, ban yourself

 from those drive-thrus!